rust-lang/rust/text/0000-try-expr.md

 [`Try`]: https://doc.rust-lang.org/nightly/std/ops/trait.Try.html

+4. Consistency with related standard library function conventions.

-4. Consistency with the naming of the trait used for `?` (the [`Try`] trait).
+5. Consistency with the naming of the trait used for `?` (the [`Try`] trait).

-5. Consistency with related standard library function conventions.
+   Since the `Try` trait is unstable and the naming of the `?` operator in communication is still unsettled, this is not regarded as very important.

 6. Degree / Risk of breakage.